What are your chances of acceptance?

 Location: San Antonio

 Founded in 1852, St. Mary’s is the oldest Catholic university in Texas.
-Student life is very important for students at St. Mary’s; the university has very active Greek life organizations and over 68 other student organizations.
+Student life is very important at St. Mary’s; the university has many active Greek life organizations and over 68 other student organizations.
 St. Mary’s encourages students to participate in undergraduate research in both STEM and social science.
 It also has a law school that was founded in 1968.

 D2 sports offered: